Depersonalization-derealization disorder: Neurobiology

 There is converging evidence that the prefrontal cortex may inhibit neural circuits that normally form the basis of emotional experience.
 In an fMRI study of DPDR patients, emotionally aversive scenes activated the right ventral prefrontal cortex.
 Participants demonstrated a reduced neural response in emotion-sensitive regions, as well as an increased response in regions associated with emotional regulation.
-In a similar test of emotional memory, depersonalization disorder patients did not process emotionally salient material in the same way as did healthy controls.
+In a similar test of emotional memory, depersonalization derealization disorder patients did not process emotionally salient material in the same way as did healthy controls.
 In a test of skin conductance responses to unpleasant stimuli, the subjects showed a selective inhibitory mechanism on emotional processing.

 Studies are beginning to show that the temporoparietal junction has a role in multisensory integration, embodiment, and self-other distinction.
 Several studies analyzing brain MRI findings from DPDR patients found decreased cortical thickness in the right middle temporal gyrus, reduction in grey matter volume in the right caudate, thalamus, and occipital gyri, as well as lower white matter integrity in the left temporal and right temporoparietal regions.
 However, no structural changes in the amygdala were observed.

 A PET scan found functional abnormalities in the visual, auditory, and somatosensory cortex, as well as in areas responsible for an integrated body schema.

 One study examining EEG readings found frontal alpha wave overactivation and increased theta activity waves in the temporal region of the left hemisphere.

-It is unclear whether genetics plays a role; however, there are many neurochemical and hormonal changes in individuals with depersonalization disorder.
+It is unclear whether genetics plays a role; however, there are many neurochemical and hormonal changes in individuals with depersonalization derealization disorder.
 DPDR may be associated with dysregulation of the hypothalamic-pituitary-adrenal axis, the area of the brain involved in the "fight-or-flight" response.
 Patients demonstrate abnormal cortisol levels and basal activity.
 Studies found that patients with DPDR could be distinguished from patients with clinical depression and posttraumatic stress disorder.

 The vestibular system may also play a role in DPDR.
 The vestibular system helps control balance, spatial orientation, motor coordination, but also plays a role in self-awareness.
 Disruption to this system can potentially cause a feeling of detachment from surroundings.
 Several studies have shown that patients with peripheral vestibular disease are also more likely to have dissociative symptoms when compared to healthy individuals.

 Dissociative symptoms are sometimes described by those with neurological diseases, such as amyotrophic lateral sclerosis, Alzheimer's, multiple sclerosis (MS), etc., that directly affect brain tissue.